CyberHandLLC/cyber-hand-11/PLANNING.md

 2. All pages are fully responsive across device sizes
 3. Lighthouse score > 90 for Performance, SEO, and Accessibility
 4. Visual design matches approved mockups with proper theme support
+5. Zero ESLint warnings or errors in production builds
+6. All TypeScript files use proper typing without 'any' usage